LordAizen1/cryptolab/README.md

 - Categorize cryptographic resources into different topics.
 - Each resource will be linked to relevant online materials like textbooks, journal articles, research papers, video lectures, and tutorials.
 - Tag each resource for easy searchability (e.g., keywords, topics, difficulty levels).

-### ML-Based Chapter Summaries
-- Use Natural Language Processing (NLP) and machine learning algorithms to analyze the content of each chapter or section from the public resources.
-- Generate concise summaries that highlight the core concepts, key formulas, and essential takeaways.
-- Implement a "summary generation" feature where students can input a chapter or section title and receive a quick, easy-to-read summary of the content.

 ### Upcoming Projects and Events Section
 - A calendar or events feed that lists: